 Testing in the subgraph model may not be easier (than in the BDG model).
 On the other hand, there are cases in which the testers provided by Theorem 1.2 are essentially the best possible.
 Indeed, these cases correspond to base graphs that are not hyperfinite.

-THEOREM 1.4. (testing 3-colorability of subgraphs of general bounded-degree base graphs (see Section 3)):
+Theorem 1.4 (testing c-colorability of subgraphs of general bounded-degree base graphs (see Sections 3.1 and 3.2)):